thenaterhood/gscreenshot/README.md

 ## Contributing code

-Please base pull requests off of and open pull requests against the 'dev' branch. 'main' is reserved for stable code.
-You may be asked to rebase your code against the latest version of the 'dev' branch if there's been a flurry of activity before your contribution.
+Please base pull requests off of and open pull requests against the dev branch. main is reserved for stable code.
+You may be asked to rebase your code against the latest version of the dev branch if there's been a flurry of activity before your contribution.

 ## Localizations